gridwalk/net-art-starter/README.md

 - Sass error notifications
 - CSS autoprefixer to help with browser support
 - JavaScript error notifications
-- JavaScript files are minified into one big JS file
+- All JavaScript files are minified into a single JS file
-- Simple local server instance
+- Simple automatic local server instance
 - Meta tags to make the project look nice on social media
 - JavaScript helper functions for randomization and chance